Retreat (spiritual)

 The meaning of a spiritual retreat can be different for different religious communities.
-Spiritual retreats are an integral part of many Hindu, Jewish, Buddhist, Christian and Sufi communities.
+Spiritual retreats are an integral part of many Buddhist, Christian and Sufi communities.
+There are many different types of spiritual retreats such as wellness retreats, mindfulness retreats, spa retreats, adventure retreats, detox retreats, yoga retreats, and religious retreats.

-In Hinduism and Buddhism, meditative retreats are seen by some as an intimate way of deepening powers of concentration and insight.
+In Buddhism, meditative retreats are seen by some as an intimate way of deepening powers of concentration and insight.

 Retreats are also popular in Christian churches, and were established in today's form by St. Ignatius of Loyola (1491–1556), in his Spiritual Exercises.
 Ignatius was later to be made patron saint of spiritual retreats by Pope Pius XI in 1922.
 Many Protestants, Catholics and Orthodox Christians partake in and organize spiritual retreats each year.

 Meditative retreats are an important practice in Sufism, the mystical path of Islam.
 The Sufi teacher Ibn Arabi's book Journey to the Lord of Power (Risālat al-Anwār) is a guide to the inner journey that was published over 700 years ago.

 Buddhism

 A retreat can either be a time of solitude or a community experience.
 Some retreats are held in silence, and on others there may be a great deal of conversation, depending on the understanding and accepted practices of the host facility and/or the participant(s).
 Retreats are often conducted at rural or remote locations, either privately, or at a retreat centre such as a monastery.
 Some retreats for advanced practitioners may be undertaken in darkness, a form of retreat that is common as an advanced Dzogchen practice in the Nyingma school of Tibetan Buddhism.

 Spiritual retreats allow time for reflection, prayer, or meditation.
 They are considered essential in Buddhism, having been a common practice since the Vassa, or rainy season retreat, was established by the founder of Buddhism, Gautama Buddha.
 In Zen Buddhism retreats are known as sesshin.